HarshaVarmaTHV/IRCTC-AI-Agent/README.md

 # IRCTC Train Ticket Status Agent

 A multimodal AI agent built using Google’s Gemini 2.0 Live model.
-This application listens, talks, and even “sees” your screen to guide you with train ticket information and check PNR status using a Google Cloud Function.
+This application listens, talks, and even “sees” your screen to guide you with train ticket information.
+Also it can automatically check PNR status by triggering Google Cloud Function API in the background and answer questions related to it.

 ## Features